Unvvanted/CyberSeruityProjects.github.io/index.md

 ## Description
- First I installed wireshark onto an ubantu linux op Secoundly i made sure to add a user to wireshark so I do not use it as a super user Thirdly i capuserd packed on a net work
+ First I installed wireshark onto an ubantu linux op Secoundly I made sure to add a user to wireshark so I do not use it as a super user Thirdly I capuserd packed on a net work

 ![Branching](Screenshot 2024-11-07 153605.png)